 How to get the life you want to live, now.

-Why do we live for future rewards ?
+Why do we all tend to live for future rewards ?

 Recently, a friend mentioned that she couldn’t buy something she really wanted to have for ages – until she did a chore.
 It was to be her reward.
 I bet that sound’s familiar, it certainly rang a bell with me.
 How many of us starve ourselves of some pleasure today in expectation of having it tomorrow.